A fibration theorem for collapsing sequences of Alexandrov spaces: Introduction

 where $C$ is a positive constant depending only on $n$ and $\kappa$. \item Fix $p\in X$.
 Then, for any $q\in X$ sufficiently close to $p$, we have

 \end{enumerate} \end{thm}

-The same property as (1) was known for fibers of almost regular maps such as $\hat\varphi$ above (\cite[11.11]{BGP}).
-Thus, it also holds for fibers of maps such as $\varphi\circ f$ satisfying the inequality \eqref{eq:main}.
-This result was stated in the earlier version of \cite{X}, but has been deleted in the latest version (due to an oversight as explained in the abstract on arXiv).
+The property (1) was known for fibers of almost regular maps such as $\hat\varphi$ (\cite[11.11]{BGP}).
+Thus, it also holds for the fibers of $\varphi\circ f$ satisfying the inequality \eqref{eq:main}.
+This result was stated in the first version of \cite{X}, but has been deleted in the second version (due to an oversight as explained in the abstract on arXiv).
 Regarding (2), it was only known that the topological dimension of fibers of almost regular maps such as $\hat\varphi$ is no greater than $n-k$ (\cite[11.8]{BGP}).
 The left inequality in (2) was conjectured in \cite[4.2]{MY}.
-The author does not know whether the volume of $F_p$ is continuous in $p$ in (3).
+The author does not know whether the volume of $F_p$ is actually continuous in (3).